Kingdom of Kongo: Kongo under the House of Kwilu

 At the same time as this ecclesiastical problem developed, the governors of Angola began to extend their campaigns into areas that Kongo regarded as firmly under its sovereignty.
-This included the region around Nambu a Ngongo, which Governor João Furtado attacked in the mid-1590s.
+This included the region around Nambu a Ngongo, which Governor João Furtado attacked in the mid-1590s during the battle of Mbumbi.
 Other campaigns in the vicinity led to denunciations by the rulers of Kongo against these violations of their sovereignty.

 Factionalism

 Álvaro I and his successor, Álvaro II, also faced problems with factional rivals from families that had been displaced from succession.
 In order to raise support against some enemies, they had to make concessions to others.
 One of the most important of these concessions was allowing Manuel, the Count of Soyo, to hold office for many years beginning some time before 1591.
 During this same period, Álvaro II made a similar concession to António da Silva, the Duke of Mbamba.
-António da Silva was strong enough to decide the succession of the kingdom, selecting Bernardo II in 1614, then putting him aside in favor of Álvaro III in 1615.
+António da Silva was strong enough to decide the succession of the kingdom, selecting Bernardo II in 1614, then putting him aside in favour of Álvaro III in 1615.
 It was only with difficulty that Álvaro III was able to put his own choice in as Duke of Mbamba when António da Silva died in 1620 instead of having the province fall into the hands of the duke's son.
 At the same time, however, Álvaro III created another powerful and semi-independent nobleman in Manuel Jordão, who held Nsundi for him.

 By the mid-1600s, the wars of expansion came to an end, stopping the supply of foreign captives.
 Thus, the demand for slaves could no longer be met.
 This caused the kingdom to begin exporting freeborn Kongos.
 Any Kongo convicted of crimes such as theft, rebellion, slander, treason, fornication, and witchcraft was condemned to lifelong slavery, along with their family.
 Thus, they could be sold to Europeans.
 If several villagers were found guilty of a crime, the whole village could be enslaved.
 If a governor misbehaved, their province could be raided by the central government, with some of its inhabitants condemned to slavery.
 By 1645, a tax existed requiring each household to pay in the form of slaves, at the rate of one slave per year.
 This was used to pay nobles and elite persons working for the king.